-This example shows how to use the COMMSCOPE.EYEDIAGRAM object to perform eye diagram measurements on simulated signals.
+This example shows how to use the COMM.EYEDIAGRAM System object to perform eye diagram measurements on simulated signals.

-The COMMSCOPE.EYEDIAGRAM object collects eye diagram data in the form of vertical and horizontal histograms.
+The COMM.EYEDIAGRAM System object collects eye diagram data in the form of vertical and horizontal histograms.
 We can utilize these histograms to extract quantitative metrics on the system under test.
 These quantitative metrics are called eye diagram measurements.
-The following simulation parameters are chosen to provide a high resolution for the analysis.
+The following simulation parameters (sample rate, samples per symbol) are chosen to provide a high resolution for the analysis.

 The following code generates a binary non-return-to-zero (NRZ) signal utilizing the pattern generator provided in the communication sources package.
-Then we add additive white Gaussian noise (AWGN) to this signal via a
+Then we add additive white Gaussian noise (AWGN) to this signal via an

 AWGNChannel System object.
-The figure on the right shows the time domain signal.
-Another way to examine the signal characteristics is to generate the signal's eye diagram using the eye diagram object.
+Next, the time domain signal is plotted.
+Another way to examine the signal characteristics is to generate the signal's eye diagram using the eye diagram System object.
 Note that the SymbolsPerTrace property, which represents the number of symbols in a trace of the eye diagram, should be set to two to perform the measurements.
 The figure on the left shows the eye diagram of the same signal.
-The specified MeasurementDelay value is set to ensure that the eye is centered in the figure.
-For more detail on using the eye diagram object, please refer to the documentation (type "doc commscope.eyediagram" on the command line) or the example Eye Diagram and Scatter Plot.
+The specified SampleOffset value is set to ensure that the eye is centered in the figure.
+For more detail on using the eye diagram object, please refer to the documentation (comm.EyeDiagram) and the example Eye and Constellation Diagram.

 An important characteristic of communication signals, especially in high speed applications such as backplane communications, is the timing jitter.
 Timing jitter is defined as the deviation of a signal's timing clock from the ideal clock.
 Timing jitter can be divided into two main subcategories: deterministic and random jitter .
 Two examples of deterministic jitter are periodic jitter and inter-symbol interference (ISI).

-Periodic jitter can be modeled as a sum a sinusoidals, while ISI can be modeled as a train of Dirac functions.
+Periodic jitter can be modeled as a sum of sinusoidals, while ISI can be modeled as a train of Dirac functions.
 Random jitter is modeled as Gaussian variation of the signal clock edges.